Published By Janet Gershen-Siegel at May 30th, 2018

 For businesses, one of the big credit reporting agencies is Dun & Bradstreet, as their PAYDEX score of your company can be the reason why your business gets credit – or it doesn’t.
 You need to keep on top of your PAYDEX score, as with all of your other business credit scores.
 D & B provides a sample report and even some higher level guidance in how to interpret it.
 Here, we’ll go over the sections in turn.

-The primary reason for a client making use of this kind of a report is to engage in credit risk monitoring of merchants, suppliers, and business partners.
+The main reason for a client making use of this kind of a report is to engage in credit risk monitoring of merchants, suppliers, and business partners.
 This assists companies make informed business credit determinations and steer clear of bad debt.

 As you might expect, the report starts off with basic identifying data such as company name and address, and the date of the report.